Beyond Wilson-Cowan dynamics: oscillations and chaos without inhibition: The model

 \subsubsection{Stochastic process}

 In order to model biological neurons, we assume that neurons can take three states: \begin{itemize} \itembox{0} : the \emph{sensitive} state, \itembox{1} : the \emph{active} state, \itembox{i} : the \emph{refractory} state, \end{itemize} where \(i\) denotes the imaginary unit.
+The active state is that of a neuron undergoing an action potential.
+Following an action potential, neurons typically enter a hyperpolarized state during which another action potential cannot occur even if the neuron receives a stimulus that would be otherwise sufficient to trigger spiking \citep{purves_neuroscience_2018}.
+This state is what we call the refractory state.
+When a neuron is neither active nor refractory, we say that it is sensitive, as if it receives a high enough input it can spike in response.

 We see the transitions between these states as random: a sensitive neuron activates at a rate that increases nonlinearly with its input, and then gets to the refractory state and then back to the sensitive state at constant rates.
 This intuitive process describes the evolution of the whole network's state, and is defined rigorously as a continuous-time Markov chain \(\{X_t\}_{t\geq 0}\) taking values in the state space \(E \defeq \{0,1,i\}^N\).

 For each neuron \(j\), let \(\alpha_j, \beta_j, \gamma_j > 0\).
-These parameters characterize the transition rates from a state to another as illustrated on Fig.~\ref{fig.rates}.
+These parameters characterize the transition rates from a state to another as illustrated in Fig.~\ref{fig.rates}.
 While \(\beta_j\) and \(\gamma_j\) both describe the actual transition rates, \(\alpha_j\) rather represents the activation rate of \(j\) if it is given an infinite excitation.
 Indeed, we assume a soft threshold dynamics: the activation rate is given by the function